matthieugouel/gibica/CONTRIBUTING.md

 ## Type checking

-You use annotation to do static type checking with mypy :
+If You used annotation to do static Python type checking with mypy :

 ```
 mypy gibica